alpa-projects/alpa/osdi22_artifact/README.md

 All experiments will be run on an AWS cluster.
 We provide credentials for you to launch and connect to the cluster.

 ### Install AWS Credentials (3 mins)
 Replace `<access key id>` and `<secrete access key>` in the following commands with the values provided on hotcrp.
 **NOTE**: The credentials in README file are wrong.
 Please use the credentials provided in the comments section.
-Please backup your old credentials before running the following commands if necessary.
+Backup your old credentials before running the following commands if necessary.
 ```bash
 mkdir -p ~/.aws
 echo "[default]" > ~/.aws/credentials